rogesson/recovery/README.md

 * Create a new Layout
 * Create a Dashboard
 * Create notes
-* Create TODO List
+* Create TO DO List
 * Create Password share
-* Create TODO List share
+* Create TO DO List share

 Fork it!

 Send a pull request!!